slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

   * `invoke_<callback_name>` function which takes the callback argument as parameter and call the callback.
   * `on_<callback_name>` function which takes a functor as an argument and sets the callback handler for this callback. the functor must accept the type parameter of the callback
+* A `global` function, to provide access to any exported global singletons.

 ## Example